littensy/reflex/README.md

 ## 🚧 Roadmap

-This project is still in early development, and is missing some features that I plan to add in the future:
+This project is still in early development!
+Here are some of the things that are planned:

 -   [x] Middleware
 -   [x] Logging
 -   [x] Standardized server-to-client syncing
--   [ ] Aim for good performance and efficiency
--   [ ] No `as const` requirement for createSelector
+-   [ ] Example project (for now, see the [test](test/src) folder)

 &nbsp;